Azure/azure-sdk-for-c/sdk/docs/core/az_hfsm.md

 ## Design Details

 The Azure HFSM implementation consists of a single compilation unit: `az_hfsm.c` (and corresponding include file).
-The HFSM implementation relies on constructs that already exist in the Embedded C SDK Azure Core component such as AZ_RESULT and is C99 compliant.
+The HFSM implementation relies on constructs that already exist in the Embedded C SDK Azure Core component such as `az_result` and is C99 compliant.

 Developers creating applications which use the new HFSMs framework must be familiar with the following concepts: